Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## The Network
 The Network is a crime syndicate based in Gullenshire.
 It is composed of operative that gather information undercover and work to gain political leverage within the city.
 They don't get caught because they rarely do anything illegal, and when they do, they rely on their best operatives to do the job.

 They exchange information for coin, use information to blackmail powerful individuals, and obtain information through every means you could imagine.
 They communicate in code, and not only most operatives don't know each other, they never quite know when they're speaking to another operative.
+The Network has eyes and ears everywhere, and they even use magic to spy on activity in certain places.

 ## The Thirsty Deckhand
 The Thirsty Deckhand is the most luxurious tavern in Gullenshire.
 Upon asking for a tavern, the player will be told that they *have* to visit it at least once.